RogerLuo-Code/coding-practice/docs/lc-solutions/lc0100-0199/lc0145-binary-tree-postorder-traversal.md

     1. Explore the left subtree first.
     2. Get the top node from the stack.
-    3. If no right child or the right subtree is visited.
+    3. Append root value when no right child or the right subtree is visited.
     4. Both its left and right children (if any) are already processed.
 Mark it as visited so we don't visit it again.
     5. Explore the right subtree.